 Use as needed!

 Homemade Natural Cleaning Solution option – not for use on granite/marble/stone tile

-- four drops of tea tree oil
+- 2-4 drops of tea tree oil

-- 1 cup hot water
+- 1.5 cups hot water

-Pour over the rags in the container
+Pour over the rags in the container.

 To aid in efficient laundering of the used cleaning wipes, I bought a cheap small garbage can from the dollar store that I have on top of the dryer.
 It also separates the super dirty wipes from our other laundry.

 When done with the wipes I just toss them in the small garbage can.
 Once filled, I wash them all at once and make a new batch of wipes.

 When I am done with my fall cleaning and decluttering project I will make these wipes with the above solutions but using half a roll of paper towels, in similar fashion that I use in my homemade flushable wipes recipe.
-But, right now I need something a little sturdier to clean up with this fall I try to change my horrible housewife ways.

 Looking for more of my Horrible Housewife confessions and tips?
 Click here